cooleyky/qartod_testing/README.md

 ## Purpose
 Scripts to check performance of QARTOD tests on OOI data in both production and development.
 This includes providing statistics illustrating the composition of QARTOD flags for a given dataset, running QC tests on datasets locally for comparison with expected results, and perform data deep dives in preparation for new QARTOD tests.

-## Table of Contents
-maybe...
-I'm not sold

 ## Glossary
 Coming soon!

 ## Project Organization
 Since this repository hosts scripts and notebooks for a few different tasks all related to development of QARTOD tests and quantifying their performance, the organization of this repository follows some rules to help clarify which parts are used in each task.